 Parties should comply with all orders that the Auditor-Master has issued since August 1, 2020.
-The Office is currently issuing orders to reschedule all previously scheduled hearings, to schedule hearings in new matters, and to set new dates for production of documents.
+The Office has issued orders to reschedule all previously scheduled hearings.
+Orders are being issued to schedule hearings in new matters, and to set dates for production of documents.

 The Staff is available remotely from 8:30 AM to 5:00 PM, Monday through Friday.
-Be advised that staff is processing all documents remotely.
+Staff is processing documents in the office and remotely.
 Documents may be submitted by email to: Auditor.Master@dcsc.gov or mailed to: D.C.
 Superior Court, Office of the Auditor-Master, 500 Indiana Avenue NW, Washington, DC 20001.
 Documents sensitive in nature may be emailed to AMFinancialBox@dcsc.gov.
+Documentation can be delivered to the office in person upon appointment only by calling (202) 626-3280.